hundredrabbits/thebook/north_pacific_logbook.md

 \newpage

-## Deconstructed Pâté Chinois
+## Deconstructed shepherd's pie

-Pâté Chinois is a Québec recipe, which typically consists of a baked dish with 3 layers: Mince meat at the bottom, a mixture of corn niblets and creamed corn in the middle, and mashed potatoes overtop.
+Shepherd's pie is a Québec recipe, which typically consists of a baked dish with 3 layers: Mince meat at the bottom, a mixture of corn niblets and creamed corn in the middle, and mashed potatoes overtop.
 When underway, we prefer to prepare the ingredients together in a pan on the stovetop.
 The result is satisfying, and takes a lot less time and fuel to prepare.
 We prefer to use sweet potatoes, as they cook faster than white potatoes.
 In a floating kitchen, cooking time matters.

 Sauce
 -----------------------   -----------------------------------